 Treatment with radiation therapy may increase the risk of developing a parathyroid adenoma.

-Most parathyroid cancer symptoms are caused by the hypercalcemia that develops.
-Symptoms of hypercalcemia include the following:
+Most parathyroid cancer signs and symptoms are caused by the hypercalcemia that develops.
+Signs and symptoms of hypercalcemia include the following:

-Other symptoms of parathyroid cancer include the following:
+Other signs and symptoms of parathyroid cancer include the following:

-Other conditions may cause the same symptoms as parathyroid cancer.
-A doctor should be consulted if any of these problems occur.
+Other conditions may cause the same signs and symptoms as parathyroid cancer.
+Check with your doctor if you have any of these problems.

 Tests that examine the neck and blood are used to detect (find) and diagnose parathyroid cancer.